hyperledger/indy-plenum/docs/storage.md

 - It's possible to get the current value (state) for a key, as well as a value from the past (defined by a state root hash).
 - The state is built from a ledger, hence each ledger will usually have a corresponding state.
 State can be reconstructed from the Ledger.
-- There 3 storages associated with every Ledger:
+- There are 3 storages associated with every Ledger:
   - `pool_state`
   - `domain_state`
   - `config_state`